The M3124 from Matsuda presents a statement-making rectangular frame cut from a premium Japanese acetate and bolstered with titanium trimmings.

 MATERIAL: Titanium & Japanese acetate

-COLOUR: Brushed gold & black
+COLOUR: Brushed gold & milk white

 -Thick, TV-cut frames

 Lens - 51mm

 Bridge - 23mm

 Temple - Titanium